 The Board has a set of criteria in assessing the independence and performance of Directors.
-The BNRC annually reviews and assesses the level of independence of the Independent Directors of the Board in line with the Main Market Listing Requirements of Bursa Securities ("MMLR").
-The BNRC will also consider the individual Director's ability to exercise independent judgement and to demonstrate the values and principles associated with independence such as impartiality, objectivity and consideration of all stakeholders'
+The BNRC annually reviews and assesses the level of independence of the Independent Directors of the Board in line with the MMLR.
+The BNRC will also consider the individual Director's ability to exercise independent judgement and to demonstrate the values and principles associated with independence such as impartiality, objectivity and consideration of all stakeholders' interests.